SVU Detective Job Description

-Detectives are criminal investigators who are typically assigned to a specific department within a law enforcement agency.
-Detectives working in a special victims unit might investigate cases involving sexual assault, domestic abuse, or crimes against children or the elderly.
-Duties of these detectives typically include collecting information, interviewing and arresting suspects, compiling reports, and testifying in court cases.
+Detectives are criminal investigators who are typically assigned to a specific department within law enforcement agencies.
+Special victims unit detectives might investigate cases involving sexual assault, domestic abuse, or crimes against children or the elderly.
+Duties usually include collecting information, interviewing and arresting suspects, compiling reports, and testifying in court cases.

-Police detectives, including those who work in special victims units, work on a full-time basis, though some cases might require overtime, night or weekend shifts.
-Police work can be mentally, emotionally, and physically demanding.
-Detectives are exposed to personal injury risk and might experience confrontation with hostile individuals in their job.
+Special victims unit detectives work on a full-time basis, though some cases might require overtime, night or weekend shifts.
+Police work in general can be mentally, emotionally, and physically demanding.
+Detectives may be at risk for personal injuries and might experience confrontations with hostile individuals while doing their jobs.

 |Degree Fields||Law enforcement, criminal justice, administration of justice|

 |Experience||3-4 years of experience as a police officer usually required|

 |Key Skills||Physically strong, have excellent communication, leadership, and problem solving skills; must be willing to work in dangerous situations|

 |Salary (2018)||$81,920 (median annual salary for detectives and criminal investigators)|

 |Career Outlook||Between 2016-2026, police and detectives can expect a 7% increase in employment.|

 Source: U.S. Bureau of Labor Statistics